-- 16.11 Sometimes a transaction has to be undone after it has committed because it was erroneously executed, for example because of erroneous input by a bank teller. - a.
+- 19.11 Sometimes a transaction has to be undone after it has committed because it was erroneously executed-for example, because of erroneous input by a bank teller. - a.
 Give an example to show that using the normal transaction undo mechanism to undo such a transaction could lead to an inconsistent state. - b.
 One way to handle this situation is to bring the whole database to a state prior to the commit of the erroneous transaction (called point-in-time recovery).
 Transactions that committed later have their effects rolled back with this scheme.

-Suggest a modification to the recovery algorithm of Section 16.4 to implement point-in-time recovery using database dumps.
+Suggest a modification to the recovery algorithm of Section 19.4 to implement point-in-time recovery using database dumps.

 c.
-Later nonerroneous transactions can be re-executed logically, if the updates are available in the form of SQL but cannot be re-executed using their log records.
+Later nonerroneous transactions can be reexecuted logically, if the updates are available in the form of SQL but cannot be reexecuted using their log records.
 Why?

-- a.
+a.
 Consider the a bank account A with balance \$100.
-Consider two transactions T_1 and T_2 each depositing \$10 in the account.
+Consider two transactions T_1 and T_2 , each depositing \$10 in the account.
 Thus the balance would be \$120 after both these transactions are executed.
 Let the transactions execute in sequence: T_1 first and then T_2 .
-The log records corresponding to the updates of A by transactions T_1 and T_2 would be $< T_1$, A, 100, 110 > and $< T_2$, A, 110, 120 > resp.
-Say, we wish to undo transaction T_1 .
-The normal transaction undo mechanism will replaces the value in question-A in this example- by the old-value field in the log record.
-Thus if we undo transaction T_1 using the normal transaction undo mechanism the resulting balance would be \$100 and we would, in effect, undo both transactions, whereas we intend to undo only transaction T_1 . - b.
+The log records corresponding to the updates of A by transactions T_1 and T_2 would be $< T_1$, A, 100, 110 > and $< T_2$, A, 110, 120 > respectively.

+Say we wish to undo transaction T_1 .
+The normal transaction undo mechanism will replace the value in question -A in this example-with the old-value field in the log record.
+Thus if we undo transaction T_1 using the normal transaction undo mechanism, the resulting balance will be

+\$100 and we will, in effect, undo both transactions, whereas we intend to undo only transaction T_1 .

+- b.
 Let the erroneous transaction be T_e . - Identify the latest archival dump, say D, before the log record $< T_e$, START>.
-Restore the database using the dump. - Redo all log records starting from the dump D till the log record < T_e, COMMIT>.
-Some transaction-apart from transaction T_e. -would be active at the commit time of transaction T_e.
-Let S1 be the set of such transactions. - Rollback T_e and the transactions in the set S1.
-This completes point-in-time recovery.
-In case logical redo is possible, later transactions can be rexecuted logically assuming log records containing logical redo information were written for every transaction.
-To perform logical redo of later transactions, scan the log further starting from the log record $< T_e$, COMMIT> till the end of the log.
+Restore the database using the dump. - Redo all log records starting from the dump D to the log record $< T_e$, COMMIT>.
+Some transaction-apart from transaction T_e -would be active at the commit time of transaction T_e .
+Let S_1 be the set of such transactions. - Roll back T_e and the transactions in the set S_1 .
+This completes pointin-time recovery.

+In case logical redo is possible, later transactions can be rexecuted logically, assuming log records containing logical redo information were written for every transaction.
+To perform logical redo of later transactions, scan the log further starting from the log record $< T_e$, COMMIT> to the end of the log.
 Note the transactions that were started after the commit point of T_e .
 Let the set of such transactions be S_2 .
-Re-execute the transactions in set S_1 and S_2 logically.
+Reexecute the transactions in set S_1 and S_2 logically.